Rate-Induced Tipping to Metastable Zombie Fires

-where the slow variable $C$ becomes an additional fixed-in-time parameter.
-Note that, for a given $T_a$, the critical manifold $S(T_a)$ consists of all branches of equilibria of the layer problem~\eqref{eq: frozenLayer} parameterised by $C$.
-Hence, stability analysis of these equilibria gives stability of different branches of the critical manifold.
+{\sw with {\em fast timescale solutions} for a fixed-in-time $C$. } Note that, for a given $T_a$, the critical manifold $S(T_a)$ consists of all branches of equilibria of the layer problem~\eqref{eq: frozenLayer} parameterised by $C$.
+Hence, stability analysis of these equilibria gives stability of different parts of $S(T_a)$.
 Specifically, $S(T_a)$ has two normally hyperbolic attracting branches, denoted $S_1(T_a)$ and $S_3(T_a)$, which are separated from a normally hyperbolic repelling branch $S_2(T_a)$ by two non-hyperbolic fold points, denoted $F_1(T_a)$ and $F_2(T_a)$.
-In other words, the critical manifold can be partitioned as follows

-The attracting branch $S_1(T_a)$ contains the equilibrium $e(T_a)$ of the frozen system.
-The other attracting branch, $S_3(T_a)$, is the hot metastable state that arises from the non-monotone microbial respiration function~\eqref{eq:new_r}.\footnote{Note that this stable branch does not exist for the monotone respiration function in~\cite{luke_soil_2011}.} In figure~\ref{fig:frozensystem}(a), we show the dynamics of the reduced and layer problems, and introduce the (blue) {\em special candidate trajectory} $\theta$.
+The attracting branch $S_1(T_a)$ contains the base state $e(T_a)$.
+The other attracting branch, $S_3(T_a)$, is the hot metastable state that arises from the non-monotone microbial respiration function~\eqref{eq:new_r}.\footnote{Note that this stable branch does not exist for the monotone respiration function in~\cite{luke_soil_2011}.} {\sw The aim of GSPT is to combine the slow and fast timescale solutions for $\epsilon=0$, shown in fig.~\ref{fig:frozensystem}~(a), into slow-fast composite solutions for $0<\varepsilon<1$, shown in fig.~\ref{fig:frozensystem}~(b).
+We point out one particular combination: the (blue) {\em special candidate trajectory} $\theta$. }